phetsims/query-string-machine/README.md

 ```

 ### number
 Type: 'number' provides numeric values.
 Note that for each type, a `defaultValue` can be provided.
+If `defaultValue` is
+not provided, then that query parameter is required, or QueryStringMachine will error.
 ```js
 var delay = QueryStringMachine.get( 'delay', { type: 'number', defaultValue: 1000 }};